rurban/smhasher/README.md

 [Hash Function Lounge](http://www.larc.usp.br/~pbarreto/hflounge.html)
 are not included here.

-Such an attack avoidance cannot not be the problem of the hash function, but the hash table collision resolution scheme.
+Such an attack avoidance cannot be the problem of the hash function, but the hash table collision resolution scheme.
 You can attack every single hash function, even the best and most secure if you detect the seed, e.g. from language (mis-)features, side-channel